yorthcode/yorthcode.github.io/README.md

-# yorthcode.github.io
+# Small landing page to showcase myself and my work
-This is who I am
+This is who I am, a developer of random stuff I find interesting